Robert H. Meltzer: Military service

 After volunteering for military service in the U.S. Navy in 1938, Meltzer served in the Pacific Theatre during World War II on various submarines including the Salmon-Class Snapper and Sargo-Class Seadragon.
 Following World War II, Meltzer was recalled to active duty in the Navy as a combat artist during the Korean Action.

 Education and influences

-Meltzer received a Bachelor of Fine Arts (BFA) degree from Southern Methodist University (SMU), and a Master of Fine Arts (MFA) degree from University of Hawaii.
+Meltzer received a Bachelor of Fine Arts (BFA) degree from Southern Methodist University (SMU), and a Master of Fine Arts (MFA) degree from University of Hawaiʻi.
 He also attended the Art Students League of New York and the Jean Morgan School of Art.
 At the latter, he learned sketching and composition from newspaper and battlefield sketch artist Wallace Morgan.
 Meltzer also attended the School for Art Studies, where he learned techniques from artists Robert Benney and Sol Wilson.

 One of the greatest influences in Meltzer's artistic development was Louis Henri Jean Charlot.
 Charlot was a master teacher at the University of Hawaii when Meltzer was completing his MFA.
 Meltzer was impressed by Charlot's emphasis on scholarship, which led to Meltzer's artistic focus on Native American, American Southwest, and rural California landscape subjects.